Andersson007/ansible-builder/CONTRIBUTING.md

-If you are looking for community support, please visit the [Community guide](https://ansible.readthedocs.io/projects/builder/en/latest/community/) for information how to reach out to us.
+If you are looking for community support, please visit the [Community guide](https://ansible.readthedocs.io/projects/builder/en/latest/community/) for information on how to get in touch.

 ## Things to Know Before Submitting Code